“This case is the birth of law as applied to our digital future. Watch it as a spectator at your peril.”

 Silk Road was an online marketplace with an emphasis on user privacy.
 Using the cryptocurrency Bitcoin on the Tor browser, people anonymously exchanged a variety of goods, both legal and illegal, including drugs (most commonly small amounts of cannabis).
 Prohibited was anything involuntary that created victims or used force.

 The Silk Road Case

 - Fourth Amendment privacy violations, warrantless seizures of internet traffic

-- Unprosecuted, unproven allegations of murder-for-hire used against Ross
+- Unprosecuted, unproven allegations of planning violence (now dismissed) used against Ross

 - Two corrupt federal investigators (now in prison) and more hidden from the jury

 - Defense cross-examination repeatedly blocked